w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

-* explain how people with disabilities rely on meaningful table summaries and descriptions to understand the table purpose and to more easily navigate them
+* explain how people with disabilities rely on meaningful table summaries and descriptions to understand the table purpose and to distinguish tables from one another
-* provide table summaries that explain what the table is about
+* provide summaries that explain what the table is about
-* write table descriptions that:
+* write descriptions that:
   * describe how the table is organized
   * provide information about the type of data in each column and row
-  * provide navigational hints for complex tables
 * explain requirements for authoring tools to:
-  * support the inclusion of table summaries and descriptions
+  * support the inclusion of summaries and descriptions
-  * produce appropriate markup for table summaries and descriptions
+  * produce appropriate markup for summaries and descriptions

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Demonstrate how assistive technologies announce the table summary and description as the user moves through different tables on the same page.
-Explain that this information helps the user differentiate one table from the other, as well as it provides information on what the table is about.
+* Demonstrate how assistive technologies announce the summary and description as the user moves through different tables on the same page.
+Explain that this information helps the user distinguish one table from the other, as well as it provides information on what the table is about.
 * Show examples of table summaries.
 Explain that they provide information on what the table is about.
 Emphasize that it is good practice to display these summaries on screen, as they are essential for some users and benefit all.
 * Explain situations where some groups of users need additional information to understand the table purpose and how it is organized.
 This includes complex tables, tables that are difficult to navigate,  and tables containing information that is difficult to process, among others.
 Explain that table descriptions use to hold this additional information.
 * Introduce accessible authoring tools that produce appropriate markup for table summaries and descriptions.
-Explain that some tools may refer to table summaries as titles or names, and may refer to table descriptions as descriptions or captions.
+Some tools may refer to summaries as "titles" or "names" and may refer to descriptions as "descriptions" or "captions".

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students what type of information the table summary and the table description should contain.
+* Short Answer Questions &mdash; Ask students what type of information the table summary and description should contain.
 Assess how students explain what type of information the table summary and description should contain.
 * Practical &mdash; Have students include the table summary and description using an accessible authoring tool of their choice.
 Assess how students rely on the tool's built-in functionality to include the table summary and description.

 {% include excol.html type="end" %}